Panchlora nivea

 Panchlora nivea is a warm-climate species adapted to Florida's subtropical conditions.
 It tolerates the temperature range, humidity variation, and rain-driven moisture cycles typical of the Lowland Meadow biome.
 No miniBIOTA-specific measurements have been taken.

 Single individual introduced June 11, 2026.
 No subsequent observation.
-Breeding potential exists if the individual survives; ovoviviparity means nymphs would appear directly in substrate.
+Breeding potential exists if the individual survives; ovoviviparity means nymphs would appear in substrate without an exposed ootheca.

 Warm subtropical species adapted to Florida's humidity range.
 No miniBIOTA-specific measurements taken.